Guest Post: Ananya, The Verbal Seduction, Have a say

-RNG: What is your motivation factor?
+RNG: What is your motivating factor?

 ANANYA: You may anticipate that I have a wrong perception but I think motivation is for them who are not much and deep into what they do.
 I just simply love to jot down the feelings.
-If that’s what you call motivation then ‘my love for scribbling’ is simply my motivation factor.
+If that’s what you call motivation then ‘my love for scribbling’ is simply my motivating factor.

 RNG: When did you write your first poem/article and how old were you?

 ANANYA: It was really late.
 I wrote it at the back of my rough notebook when I was in 11 Std.

 RNG: How many poems/articles have you written till now?
 Can you share a few links of your favourite articles or a few lines of a poem close to your heart with our readers?